deepwell/vim-config/README.md

 ##Installation
 Run the install script to:

-* Redirect the .vimrc configuration file and the .vim directory to work with vim-config
+* Redirect the .vimrc configuration file and the .vim directory to vim-config
-* Install pathogen and configure the pathogen .vimrc settings
+* Install pathogen
-* Install each bundle listed in bundles.cfg
+* Install bundles listed in bundles.cfg
-* Add various vim and vim-config aliases to the bash_profile
+* Add vim/vim-config aliases to .bash_profile

 The following command sources the bash_profile to ensure included aliases can be used without restarting the shell.